bep/docuapi/README.md

 path = "github.com/bep/docuapi/v2"
 ```

-Note, if you want the older jQuery-versjon, replace the path with `github.com/bep/docuapi`.
+Note, if you want the older jQuery-version, replace the path with `github.com/bep/docuapi`.

 If you want to edit the SCSS styles, you need: